 Martin Community College offers a variety of services designed to meet the needs of students.
 Most of these services are administered by Student Services staff and are available upon request.
 The Student Services staff are located in Building 1.
-Staff are available Monday through Friday, 8:00 a.m. to 4:30 p.m.
+Staff are available Monday through Thursday, 8:00 am to 5:00 pm, and Friday, 8:00 am to 2:30 pm.
 Summer hours may vary.